apexskier/camlittle.com/content/posts/2024-11-14-swiftui-core-animation/index.md

 To summarize why we need each copy of `value`:

 * `ContentView`: This is our main source of truth and should be considered the canonical one.
 SwiftUI and most reactive UI frameworks require top-down state passing.
-* `CustomSwiftUIView`: Also inherent in SwiftUI is the concept of passing properties throughout the hierarchy.
-SwiftUI will ensure this value doesn't drift from parent.
+* `CustomSwiftUIView`: Also inherent in SwiftUI is the data propagation model: passing properties throughout the hierarchy with a single source of truth.
 Because this is a binding, we can read and write it, but it could be a plain `var` if read-only access is needed.
 * `CustomLayer`: This is needed for Core Animation to store intermediate values representing state mid-animation.
 Core Animation duplicates this again within the ["model" and "presentation" parts of the layer tree](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/CoreAnimation_guide/CoreAnimationBasics/CoreAnimationBasics.html#//apple_ref/doc/uid/TP40004514-CH2-SW19).
 Writing to this value directly will result in state drift, you must use the `Coordinator` instead.

 Note that we do not need to store the `value` inside the `UIView` layer.
 (In theory, we could move the drawing code into the `UIView`, but that kind of defeats the point of this post.)
-Instead, `UIView` can purely rely on the `Coordinator`.
+Instead, `UIView` relies on the `Coordinator`.

 ## Animation